3 Food Specialties from Madrid

 Porras – Hot Chocolate with Churros

 You’ll see lots of chocolaterías in Madrid, but one of the most traditional is Chocolatería San Ginés.
 Opened in 1894, part of its charm lies in its ancient decor and furnishings as well as its hot chocolate served in traditional cups and accompanied by delicious churros or porras.
-This “chocolatería” is open 24/7 and it’s usually full at early morning, when people coming from the famous disco Joy Slava, located next door, get out to have a hot chocolate before going home.
+This “chocolatería” is open 24/7 and it’s usually full in the early morning when people coming from the famous disco Joy Slava, located next door, get out to have a hot chocolate before going home.

 Chocolatería San Ginés, Pasadizo San Ginés, 5.
 (1, 2, 3 Sol)